uchen-ml/uchenml.tech/src/content/post/optimizing-linear.md

 |8, 1000000 |3214760 ns |

 "Good" cases worsened, which shows that the updated code is ran.
-Shape of the data is known at compile time when using Uchen so the compilers may make informed decisions about vectorization and other optimizations.
-Uchen will use data structures aligned to 32 bytes to enable more optimizations.
+Shape of the data is known at compile time when using Uchen so the compilers make informed decisions about vectorization and other optimizations and it looks like competing with them is an unnecessary exercise.

 Manually unrolling the loop yields similar results: